illinois

 Turning Japanese: The Fabyan Japanese Garden

 Awaiting visitors outside and just beyond the villa are the Japanese gardens and rose arbor, which lead from the bottom of the slope at the rear of the villa down to the banks of the Fox River.
-The Japanese embassy had created a garden for the 1893 World's Fair, and they became a status symbol among the wealthy.
+After the Japanese embassy created a garden for the 1893 World’s Fair, they became a status symbol among the wealthy.

-Although Fabyan did not serve his country in the armed services, he was given the honorary title of colonel by Illinois Governor Richard Yates out of gratitude for his public service work after Fabyan allowed the National Guard to use the estate as a training ground, and from that time on, George was known as Colonel Fabyan.
+Although Fabyan didn’t serve in the armed services, he was given the honorary title of colonel by Illinois Governor Richard Yates out of gratitude for his public service work after Fabyan allowed the National Guard to use the estate as a training ground — and from that time on, George was known as Colonel Fabyan.
 He also received Japan’s Order of the Rising Sun, a decoration of honor awarded for his invaluable participation in peace negotiations with Japanese emissaries, a few of whom stayed on the property when the Colonel and Nelle hosted them.

 Riverbank Laboratories, owned by Fabyan, conducted acoustic research and later became instrumental in codebreaking.